HebiRobotics/sass-cli-maven-plugin/README.md

 # sass-cli-maven-plugin

 This Maven plugin is a thin wrapper around the [Sass](https://sass-lang.com/) commandline interface for generating CSS files.

-It works by downloading an appropriate native executable and calling it with the specified arguments.
+It downloads an appropriate native executable and executes it with the specified arguments.
 Please refer to [Sass CLI](https://sass-lang.com/documentation/cli/dart-sass) for documentation.

 ## Maven Example